Bihu: Bohag Bihu

 Bohag Bihu (mid-April, also called Rongali Bihu), the most popular Bihu celebrates the onset of the Assamese New Year (around 14–15 April) and the coming of Spring.
-This marks the first day of the Hindu solar calendar and is also observed in Bengal, Manipur, Mithila, Nepal, Orissa, Punjab, Kerala and Tamil Nadu though called by different names.
 It's a time of merriment and feasting and continues, in general, for seven days.
 The farmers prepare the fields for cultivation of paddy and there is a feeling of joy around.
-The women make pitha, laroos (traditional food made of rice, coconut) various drinks by local tribes such as Chuje by Deoris, Nam-Lao by Tai-Ahom, Aapong by Mising tribe and Jolpan which gives the real essence of the season.
+The women make pitha, laroos (traditional food made of rice, coconut) various drinks by local tribes such as Suje by Deoris, Saj by Chutias, Nam-Lao by Tai-Ahom, Aapong by Mising tribe and Jolpan which gives the real essence of the season.

 Bathing and worshipping cows (Goru bihu) is a part of the Bihu celebrations.

 The first day of the bihu is called goru (goru means cow in Assamese language) bihu, where the cows are washed and worshipped, which falls on the last day of the previous year, usually on 14 April.
 This is followed by manuh (manuh means man kind in Assamese) bihu on 15 April, the New Year Day.
 This is the day of getting cleaned up, wearing new cloths and celebrating and getting ready for the new year with fresh vigor.
 The third day is Gosai (Gods) bihu; statues of Gods, worshiped in all households are cleaned and worshiped asking for a smooth new year.